We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Walking, running, and jumping can put a lot of pressure on the feet.
-Although the feet are sturdy and can handle large amounts of force, the pressure can build, and heel pain can develop.
+While the feet are sturdy and can handle large amounts of force, the pressure can build, and heel pain can develop.
 People may be able to treat heel pain at home.

 According to the American Academy of Orthopaedic Surgeons, running causes an impact around three times the weight of a person.